“How many times a day should I poop?”

 It should not be yellow or maroon (like burgundy wine) or gray and should not contain dark material from old feces (or black material which may indicate bleeding in the upper GI tract or stomach).

 7. An ideal bathroom experience should not be excessively smelly.
-Although it won’t smell like a boutique of roses, it should not have an overly foul smell if it is composed of waste from food which was consumed less than 24 hours ago.
+Although a fresh boutique of roses is probably a bit much to ask for, it should not have an overly foul smell.

 9. Your poop should not contain a lot of mucus, blood or foreign matter.